mvolkmann/GridLayoutDemo/README.md

 By default cells are centered vertically within their row and centered horizontally within their column.

+To cause a cell to span multiple columns, apply the `gridCellColumns(numberOfColumns)` view modifier.

+To override the vertical alignment setting of the current `GridRow` for a specific cell, apply the `gridCellAnchor` view modifier with a value like `.bottom`, `.center`, or `.top`.

+To change the horizontal alignment of a cell within all the columns it spans, apply the `gridCellAnchor` view modifier with a value like `.leading`, `.center`, or `.trailing`.

 ## Resources on SwiftUI Grids